Traveler’s Checklist: Protect Your Health While You Travel

 If you are taking prescription drugs, pack enough to last you the whole trip and extra in case of delays.
 The U.S. Department of State recommends that you leave your drugs in their original, labeled container.
 Pack them in your carry-on bag if you are flying.
 Be sure to bring copies of your prescriptions.

-Going Abroad?
-See If Your Coverage Travels with You
+See if Your Coverage Travels with You

 Need Shots?